jbaragry/ardoq-archimate/README.md

   - updated to deal with new ways of using templates and models in Ardoq
   - deprecated org as a separate param.
 Now part of hostname
   - general cleanup for 6y.o code
+  - ignore properties until they can be successfully imported as Fields

 - 20210717
   - previous updates